All Episodes

 Multiple conferences may occur to resolve the case without trial.

-The pretrial process typically takes four to eight months.
+The pre-trial process typically takes four to eight months.

-Most cases, and it's wild when you think about it, because this sort of Anglo Saxon, highly complicated court case was designed with a low criminality population, a very low criminality population.
+Most cases, and it's wild when you think about it, because this sort of Anglo-Saxon, highly complicated court case was designed with a low criminality population, a very low criminality population.

-Whites have a pretty low criminality, uh, East Asians have an even lower criminality than whites, and it scales upwards East Asians, whites, Hispanics, and blacks, in the sort of typical IQ thing that we've talked about before.
+East Asians, whites, Hispanics, and blacks in the sort of typical IQ thing that we've talked about before.

-So most cases, because Anglo-Saxon common law, you know, cross-examine a witnesses, no hearsay, evidence rules, chain of custody, the right to confront your accusers, and so on, uh it's all very complicated, expensive and time consuming, and because we have a relatively in America, maybe not Utah, but in America as a whole, it's a pretty high crime population.
+So most cases, because Anglo-Saxon common law, you know, cross-examine witnesses, no hearsay, evidence rules, chain of custody, the right to confront your accusers and so on.

-So you know generally the way that it works, this is sort of my obviously non lawyer amateur understanding, is that they say, Bro, bro, bro, we got you dead to rights.
+So, you know, generally the way that it works, this is sort of my obviously non-lawyer amateur understanding, is that they say, bro, bro, bro, we got you dead to rights.

-We got you on video, we got eyewitness testimony, your DNA's at the scene, smoking gun in your pocket, you name it, right?
+Your DNA is at the scene, smoking gun in your pocket, you name it, right?

 We've got you dead to rights.

-But but if you plea out, maybe you can get ten, maybe you can eight and five, you'll be out in three, five, seven, whatever it is, right?
+So if you go to trial, we're going to aim for 20 years, but, but if you plea out, maybe you can get 10, maybe you can get eight, five, you'll be out in three, five, seven, whatever it is, right?

 So it's kind of funny when you think about it, right?